Morgan State University: James H. Gilliam, Jr. College of Liberal Arts

 The College of Liberal Arts offers degree programs in the arts, history, humanities, military and social sciences, and hosts two museums: the James E. Lewis Museum of Art and Lillie Carroll Jackson Civil Rights Museum.
 The James E. Lewis Museum of Art (JELMA) is the cultural extension of Morgan State University's Fine Arts academic program.
 The Lillie Carroll Jackson Civil Rights Museum illustrates the last recorded lynching in Maryland.

 School of Computer, Mathematical, & Natural Sciences

-The School of Computer, Mathematical, & Natural Sciences offers undergraduate majors and minors as well as graduate degree programs in the natural and physical sciences, mathematics, and computing disciplines.
+The School of Computer, Mathematical, & Natural Sciences offers undergraduate majors and minors as well as graduate degree programs in the natural and formal sciences.
 The chemistry program is approved by the American Chemical Society (ACS).
 The medical laboratory science program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and the American Society for Clinical Pathology (ASCP).
 The actuarial science program is approved by the Society of Actuaries (SOA).
-It also hosts the university's environmental and aquatic research laboratory - PEARL.
+It also hosts the university's environmental and aquatic research laboratory, PEARL.